PhuongHoang68/shopscribe-ai/README.md

 ## Website

-Deployed on Vercel: ⚠️ **Private Link** — This project is on-going, could be shown through live-walk through.
+⚠️ **Private Link** — This project is on-going, could be shown through live-walk through.

 ## License